 An unflinching commitment to community service is reflected in the more than 40,000 volunteer hours logged annually by Southern Miss students, faculty and staff in Hattiesburg and the surrounding areas.
 Giving back represents more than an ideal or a commercial slogan to the Southern Miss family which regularly donates time, money and materials to a wide array of charitable organizations.

-Since its founding in 1992, the Office of Community Service Learning (OCSL) at The University of Southern Mississippi has served as the volunteer and service learning hub for all members of the university family.
+The Center for Community and Civic Engagement, which assumed the duties of the Office of Community Service Learning in 2013, serves as the volunteer and service learning hub for all members of the university family.